Lindsay Glazer

 Lindsay Rachel Glazer also known as The Alphabitch is an American stand-up comedian, and actress.

 Career

 Glazer started her career as a criminal-defense attorney in South Florida and later became a stand-up comedian with the stage name "The Alphabitch."

-Since then, Glazer performed stand-up or appeared as a guest on or as an actress on Justice for All with Judge Cristina Perez, (2019) Comedy Doctors (2020), & Meaningless Debate (2020).
+Glazer performed stand-up or appeared as a guest on or as an actress on Justice for All with Judge Cristina Perez, (2019) Comedy Doctors (2020), & Meaningless Debate (2020).

-Glazer's first album “Collateral Damage” was recorded with Comedy Dynamics at Wiseguys Comedy Club in Las Vegas.
+Glazer's first album “Thanks, Dad.” was recorded with Comedy Dynamics at Wiseguys Comedy Club in Las Vegas and released on April 14, 2023.

-Glazer won her round at the US Comedy Contest in 2019 and she is on Comedy Central's Sit N' Spin.
+Glazer won at the US Comedy Contest in 2019 and she is on Comedy Central's Sit N' Spin.

 Glazer is from Peoria, Illinois.
 She is the daughter of Jay Glazer, former owner of Peoria Heights-based Super Liquors.
 She graduated from Lake Forest Academy and attended Indiana University.
 From there she attended Tulane University Law School.